B-Abishek123/ChatGulor/README.md

 DISCORD_BOT_TOKEN
 DISCORD_CHANNEL_ID

-Also replace with your own data in the system prompt section.
+Also replace with your own data in the instruction section.

+Please go through the code for other variables to be changed.
 For other information, contact me: abwebs21@gmail.com